google/gvisor-website/content/docs/user_guide/networking.md

 ## Network passthrough

-For high-performance networking applications, you may choose to disable the user space network stack and instead use the host network stack.
+For high-performance networking applications, you may choose to disable the user space network stack and instead use the host network stack, including the loopback.
 Note that this mode decreases the isolation to the host.

 Add the following `runtimeArgs` to your Docker configuration (`/etc/docker/daemon.json`) and restart the Docker daemon: